Anchita29Sharma/finance-followup-agent/README.md

 This generates all follow-up stages using mock invoice data.

-Output files are saved in:
+Generated email files will automatically be created inside:

 ```text
 output/
 ```

-Audit logs are saved in:
+Audit logs will automatically be created inside:

 ```text
 logs/
 ```

 No API key is required for demo mode.

----

 # 🔄 Agent Flow Diagram

 ```text